The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 monthly_averages = seasonal.groupby(seasonal.index.month).mean()

-Now we can compute the seasonal component by looking up the dates from the fitted line in monthly_averages.
+We can predict the seasonal component by looking up the dates from the fitted line in monthly_averages.

 pred_seasonal = monthly_averages[pred_trend.index.month]